POETS' THEATRE

 1987 - present

-Gorey was a founding member of the Poets' Theatre, along with John Ashbery, Frank O'Hara, V. R. Lang, Alison Lurie, William Matchett, Thornton Wilder and William Carlos Williams.
-He designed sets for the first play the group presented - O'Hara's one-man show "Try, Try" in 1951.
+Edward Gorey was a founding member of the Poets' Theatre, among them John Ashbery, Frank O'Hara, V.R.
+'Bunny' Lang, Alison Lurie, William Matchett, Thornton Wilder and William Carlos Williams.
+Gorey designed sets for their first play - Frank O'Hara's one-man show "Try, Try" in 1951.
 Gorey's illustration, seen to the right, has since been the theater's logo.
+Two of Gorey's plays were performed in the February 20-21, 1952 program "An Entertainment".
+Gorey is credited as artist, but also directed, credited as Mr. Ector Gasmantle.

-Visit the Poets' Theatre at www.poetstheatre.com
+Visit the Poets' Theatre page at Brandeis University Department of Philosophy by Andrew Teuber

 TRY!
 TRY!